Want to learn how to quickly build customer journey maps? Watch UXPressia's tutorial!

 What to describe

 Depending on the type of a particular persona, you will want to pay attention to different things.
-Thus, for informer personas, you will want to pay special attention to information channels they use.
-And for decision-makers, you will want to focus on their higher-level goals and pain points.
+Thus, for informer personas, you will want to pay special attention to the information channels they use.
+As for decision-makers, you will want to focus on their higher-level goals and pain points.

 But the trickiest part will be to map all relations between each party to figure out whether informers and decision-makers are the end-users as well.
-Or how much influence informers and end-users or buyers have on the decision-makers.
-So you may even create a separate section in your persona for this.
+Or how much influence informers have on end-users or buyers have on the decision-makers.
+You may even create a separate section in your persona profile for this.

 Unlike it is for customer journeys in B2C, stages for a B2B or B2E customer journey have some extra steps that you don't want to miss.
 They are critical to the entire journey and can be so-called moments of truth.